badlydrawnrob/anki/README.md

 ### Write for your stupid future self

-**You'll look back on your flashcards and they'll make perfect sense.** We've all looked at code we've written (our stupid future self) and wondered what on earth is going on, so to avoid struggling to understand our cards, or getting overwhelmed with information, rewrite your cards "as if" we are our future selves.
+**You'll look back on your flashcards and they'll make perfect sense.** We've all looked at code we've written (our stupid future self) and wondered what on earth is going on, so avoid struggling to understand your cards, or getting overwhelmed with information, by rewriting your cards "as if" we are our future selves.
 Follow these rules:

 - One idea per card
 - Less is more (trim the fat)